jdittrich/userNeedResearchBook/text/allURBook.md

 **Are you a designer?**

 We, a team of students of the Weimar University,  want to improve the free layout program frame drawer and want the application to match your workflow and needs.
-Therefore we would like to gather some insights in the way you work.
+Therefore, we would like to gather some insights in the way you work.

 If you would like to support us, someone from our team would visit your workplace and ask you some questions and look over your shoulder while you work.
 This would take approximately 1h.